pelsinkaplan/BitcoinTicker/README.md

    - Supports daily and hourly data views.

 ### 5. **Analytics and Crash Reporting**
+   - Analytics and Crashlytics is not using actively but integration maded.
    - User interactions are tracked via Firebase Analytics.
    - Crashes are monitored and reported using Firebase Crashlytics.